NorthernL1ghts/Dart-Example-Network/README.md

 # Dart-Example-Network
-Custom made network programmed in 'Dart'.
-This project is an 'back-end server with client, which posts and gathers requests from HTML pages.
+Custom made HttpServer to store information to HTML webpages and load files if necesary.
+Code wrriten in the programming language 'Dart'.